Jane Lane, Lady Fisher

 Jane Lane (c.
-1626 – 9 September 1689) played a heroic role in the escape of Charles II in 1651 after the Battle of Worcester.
-She rode with Charles, disguised as her servant, from Staffordshire to Somerset.
+1626 – 9 September 1689) played a role in the escape of Charles II after the Battle of Worcester in 1651.
+She rode with Charles, who was disguised as her servant, from Staffordshire to Somerset.

 Origins

 Jane was the daughter of Thomas Lane and Anne Bagot of the parish of Bentley and Hyde (near Walsall).
 Her parents had married at Blithfield, Staffordshire, in 1608.
 Their son, John, was born on 8 April 1609, the first of what were to be four sons and five daughters.

 There are several early christening dates for a Jane Lane in the International Genealogical Index which have been estimated by contributors, most probably based on a spurious date for her marriage.
 However she was known as 'Jane Lane' in 1651 and so was unmarried at that date.

 Known birth (and other) dates for Jane Lane's siblings are: